Heterogeneous Synthetic Learner for Panel Data: Related Works

-\textbf{HTE estimation with panel data.} To our knowledge, there are few studies considering estimating HTE in time-dependent data. \cite{viviano2019synthetic} proposed a boosting algorithm to estimate HTE in a time-dependent setting.
-Yet, their method focuses on the time-dependent heterogeneity in a single treated unit and is hard to handle multiple treated units and their heterogeneity. \cite{nie2019nonparametric} introduced R-DiD, an HTE estimator in the DiD design with repeated cross-sectional data, based on a two-way fixed effect model.
-Whereas, their method requires that observed and unobserved predictors of the outcome remain constant over time, which is not applicable to the common panel data setting where the outcome depends on time-variant latent factors as focused in our work.
+\textbf{HTE estimation with panel data.} There is very limited attention paid to the estimation of HTE in panel data. \citet{viviano2019synthetic} proposes a boosting algorithm to estimate HTE in a time-dependent setting.
+Yet, their method focuses on the time-dependent heterogeneity in a \textit{single} treated unit and is hard to handle \textit{multiple} treated units. \citet{nie2019nonparametric} introduces R-DiD, an HTE estimator based on DiD under a two-way fixed effect model.
+However, their method requires that observed and unobserved predictors of the outcome remain constant over time, which is not applicable to the common panel data setting where the outcome depends on time-variant latent factors as focused in our work.
+Moreover, the parallel trend assumption needed for DiD is known as restricted.